Rubus septentrionalis

-Rubus septentrionalis is a species of bramble widely distributed in Northern Europe (Denmark, Great Britain, Ireland, Norway and Sweden).
-It grows at higher latitudes than most other brambles.
+Rubus septentrionalis is a species of bramble widely distributed in Northern Europe at higher latitudes.

 Description

 Rubus septentrionalis is an arching shrub with a dark red, furrowed stem.
 This stem bears numerous robust prickles, which can be longer than the stem diameter.
-Leaves have 5 dark green, usually hairy leaflets.
-The flowers can be white or a light pink.
+The leaves have 5 dark green, usually hairy leaflets.
+The flowers can be white or light pink.

 Distribution and habitat

+The species is widely distributed in Northern Europe (Denmark, Great Britain, Ireland, Norway, and Sweden).
+It grows at higher latitudes than most other brambles.

-R. septentrionalis is a plant of streamsides, woodland edges and stony ground.
+It is a plant of streamsides, woodland edges and stony ground.
 It is intolerant of heavy shade.
-In Great Britain and Ireland, its distribution is rather scattered, except in Scotland, where it is common.
-This species is one of the few Rubus species which grow in the extreme north of Britain, with multiple records from the Hebrides, Orkneys, and Caithness.
+In Ireland and Great Britain, its distribution is rather scattered, except in Scotland, where it is common.
+It is one of the few Rubus species that grow in the extreme north of Britain, with multiple records from the Hebrides, Orkneys, and Caithness.